Watch: Protest Turns Violent After Cops Shoot Man Armed with Knife in Philadelphia

 Protests in multiple parts of Philadelphia turned violent on Monday night after two police officers shot a Black man armed with a knife.
 Protesters took to the streets shortly after a video showing the chasing police with a knife was shot and killed.

-Protests are turning violent in multiple parts of the City of Brotherly Love after two police officers were forced to defend themselves from a man wielding a knife during a domestic situation.
+Protests are turning violent in multiple parts of the City of Brotherly Love after two police officers were forced to defend themselves from a man wielding a knife during a domestic situation, Breitbart News reported.
 A video tweeted by OSI News shows chaos breaking out as protesters attack police officers.

 Now in Philly as several groups protest in different parts of the city. #Philly #BLM #BLMprotest #PoliceShooting pic.twitter.com/NROSIBguzf